English

 “A run chart is a graphical display of data plotted in some type of order” (Perla et al., 2011).

-Furthermore, a run chart is specifically used to detect variation, shifts, configurations, inclinations, or cyclic patterns.
+Furthermore, a run chart is specifically used to detect variations, shifts, configurations, inclinations, or cyclic patterns.
 In this connection, a run chart helps implement any decision for good impacts depending on the interpretation of trends or patterns.
 Additionally, the policy-making authorities can also estimate and compare the performance indicators before or after implementing any policy or decision.
-In other words, run charts are beneficial and easy to use practical tools to interpret data for better progress with time trends.
+In other words, run charts are beneficial and easy-to-use practical tools to interpret data for better progress with time trends.

 Type of Data Used with Run Chart:

-However, we confront multi-variant data types in our daily life that needs to be interpreted and understood.
-In the case of Run Chart, any kind of data can be displayed or plotted in graphical representation.
+However, we confront multi-variant data types that need to be interpreted and understood in our daily lives.
+In the case of a Run Chart, any kind of data can be displayed or plotted in a graphical representation.
 Such types may range from simple to very complex data entries to be entertained.
 For example, arithmetic operations like rate, count, average, or percentage, and organizational data like accounts, money, attendance, production, sale, score, index, etc., can be displayed through a run chart.
-All these strata of various data types are aligned to represent on the graph with time intervals and events like hours, weeks, months, etc., depending upon the requirement of users.
-All such types of data can be represented or plotted on the run chart with only one condition that all the data must be organized and arranged in time sequence or chronological order.
-Additionally, there is a reference line used to represent the median which is placed through data points.
+All these strata of various data types are aligned to represent the graph with time intervals and events like hours, weeks, months, etc., depending upon the requirements of users.
+All such types of data can be represented or plotted on the run chart with only one condition: all the data must be organized and arranged in time sequence or chronological order.
+Additionally, a reference line is used to represent the median placed through data points.
 The median, in this respect, is one of the essential elements of a run chart.

 The Steps Used to Analyze a Run Chart:

 Moreover, the analysis of a run chart is a little bit complex but easy to handle if we analyze it as a step-by-step procedure.
 First of all, one should look at the patterns data presented in the run chart.
 These patterns in data show the presence of variation in a specific sequence.
 It indicates that the presence of variation follows some special causes that need to be investigated or interpreted.
-There may be two types of variations in the pattern in the run chart, common cause and special cause variation.
-It is worthy to note that if common cause variation is identified in data, it exhibits random behavior.
+There may be two types of variations in the pattern in the run chart: common cause and special cause variation.
+It is worth noting that if common cause variation is identified in data, it exhibits random behaviour.

 A further step involves analysis based on the median, testing the number of runs below or above it.
-A run can be understood as one or more consecutive points on the very side of the line, and it ends when the center-line is crossed.
-In this regard, identification of the number of runs is very significant.
+A run can be understood as one or more consecutive points on the very side of the line, and it ends when the centre line is crossed.
+In this regard, the identification of the number of runs is very significant.
 After identification, testing of the run is peculiar while analyzing the run chart.
-Such tests indicate two non-random behaviors named as clusters or mixtures.
-The cluster patterns point out special cause variation indicating measurement, sampling, or set up a defect in this regard.
+Such tests indicate two non-random behaviours named clusters or mixtures.
+The cluster patterns point out special cause variation indicating measurement, sampling, or setting up a defect in this regard.
 The easy way to understand is by considering the p-value.
 Clusters in data can only be shown if the p-value is less than 0.005.
-While on the other hand, mixture patterns can be identified by the crossing of the center line frequently.
+On the other hand, mixture patterns can be identified by frequently crossing the centre line.
 Mixture patterns represent a combination of two samples or processes of data at different levels.
-Here in the case of the mixture pattern, the p-value also remains less than 0.05.
+Here, in the case of the mixture pattern, the p-value also remains less than 0.05.

-Furthermore, testing regarding observed runs ups and downs is vital because the precision and accuracy of run charts are not as sophisticated as Shewhart charts (e.g., cases of x-ray or MRI).
-Both run up and run down are the consecutive points that increase and decrease respectively.
-The tests of run up and run down can indicate either the pattern is oscillations or trends.
-These both indicate non-random behavior (Aggarwal, et al., 2012).
+Furthermore, testing regarding observed runs’ ups and downs is vital because the precision and accuracy of run charts are not as sophisticated as Shewhart charts (e.g., cases of X-ray or MRI).
+Both run up and run down are consecutive points that increase and decrease, respectively.
+The run-up and run-down tests can indicate whether the pattern is oscillations or trends.
+These both indicate non-random behaviour (Aggarwal et al., 2012).

 The Four Run Chart Rules: